Tips for Trading GBTC (the Bitcoin Investment Trust) in 2018 and Beyond

 GBTC is, very generally speaking, a great buy for a casual investor who doesn’t want to trade cryptocurrency on an exchange (but wants to trade Bitcoin).
 With that said, it trades at a pretty intense premium (due to high demand and limited supply).

-The premium can be very off-putting, and paired with the volatility of the bitcoin market, makes GBTC bought at a high premium a risky bet.
+The premium can be very off-putting and paired with the volatility of the bitcoin market; it makes GBTC bought at a high premium a risky bet.
 However, there are still some reasons to choose GBTC over bitcoin (especially if you get in when the premium is low, or when bitcoin is bullish).

 Consider these reasons to be cautious of GBTC:

-- In early September 2017 Bitcoin traded about $4.5k and GBTC $1k.
+- In early September 2017, before GBTC shares split 91-1, Bitcoin traded at about $4.5k and GBTC $1k.
 That means GBTC was trading at over 100% premium.
 In other words, you could have bought 2 bitcoins for every 1 bitcoins worth of GBTC.
 Meanwhile, later that month GBTC went on to drop below $500 while Bitcoin stayed above $3k (making GBT a much better buy at that point than it had been).
-So again, you have to not only look at Bitcoin’s market, but at the premium you are paying for GBTC.
+Thus, as the story illustrates, you have to not only look at Bitcoin’s market, but at the premium you are paying for GBTC.
+UPDATE: GBTC’s price has changed over time, but it has historically traded at a premium.
+This was true before the split, and it remains true after the split.
+Here in early February 2018, GBTC is trading at roughly $14.50 (priced like Bitcoin is worth $14.5k), even though Bitcoin’s current value is roughly $8.7k.

-- There is an annual 2% fee is paid to the sponsor of the trust.
-That means value is diminished over time.
+- An annual 2% fee is paid to the sponsor of the trust.
+That means the value of the trust is diminished over time.

 - GBTC is the only bitcoin stock on the market.
-The second there is an alternative GBTC is likely to see their price drop.
+The second there is an alternative, GBTC is likely to see its price drop (if there were more Bitcoin products, one could assume that GBTC would lose some of its premium; that poses a risk for GBTC investors).

-- GBTC tends to be more emotional than the already volatile bitcoin.
-I’ve seen the price change $100 in a day while bitcoin stagnated and I’ve seen major drops while bitcoin stagnated.
-A stable trust would ideally track the price of bitcoin, GBTC tends to over-exaggerate the price of bitcoin some days and not react at all on other days.
+- GBTC trading tends to be more emotion-driven than the already volatile bitcoin.
+I’ve seen the price of GBTC change wildly while Bitcoin stagnated and I’ve seen GBTC stagnate while Bitcoin’s price changed wildly.
+A stable trust would ideally track the price of Bitcoin, but GBTC tends to exaggerate the price of bitcoin some days and not react at all on other days.

 Consider these reasons to buy GBTC anyway:

-- When you trade bitcoin (for other currencies or for USD) you often pay fees.
+- When you trade bitcoin (for other currencies or USD) you often pay fees.
 The fees paid can quickly exceed the 2% fee paid to the trust (which is paid from the trust, not per transaction).
+If you aren’t paying fees with your brokerage, or your fees are low, GBTC might be cheaper in this respect.

 Now, consider these unknowns: